HIOTio/HIOTProto/specification.md

 "\_id": "", //unique id for this broker

-“path”:””, // topic to subscribe to
+"path":"", // topic to subscribe to

 "deployment": "", // unique id for the relevant deployment